pc2/CustoNN2/Performance_Model/Antlr4Script/README.md

 - We build lexer and parser for OpenCL file using the C.g4 grammar file.
 - Antlr4 creates the lexer and parser for us.
 - It generates these lexers and parsers in many languages.
 We have used Python2.7 for our tool.
-- We make us of the CListner to be able to walk the parse tree.
+- We make us of the CListner to walk the parse tree.

 TODO: Need to make this more generic